-WAC 314-55-077 What is a mMarijuana processor license and what are the - Privileges, requirements, and fees related to a marijuana processor license?
-(1) A marijuana processor license allows the licensee to process, dry, cure, package, and label usableuseable marijuana, marijuana concentrates, and marijuana-infused products for sale at wholesale to marijuana processors and marijuana retailers.

-(2) Application and license fees.

-(a) The application fee for a marijuana processor license is two hundred fifty dollars.
-The applicant is also responsible for paying the fees required by the approved vendor for fingerprint evaluation.

-- (b) The annual fee for issuance and renewal of a marijuana processor license is one thousand dollars.
-Effective July 1, 2018, the annual fee for issuance and renewal of a marijuana processor licenses is one thousand three hundred dollars.
+- WAC 314-55-077 ((What is a)) Marijuana processor license ((and what are the))-Privileges, requirements, and fees ((related to a marijuana processor license allows the licensee to process, dry, cure, package, and label ((usable)) useable marijuana, marijuana concentrates, and marijuana-infused products for sale at wholesale to marijuana processors and marijuana retailers. - (2) Application and license fees. - (a) The application fee for a marijuana processor license is two hundred fifty dollars.
+The applicant is also responsible for paying the fees required by the approved vendor for fingerprint evaluation. - (b) The annual fee for issuance and renewal of a marijuana processor license is one thousand three hundred eighty-one dollars.
 The WSLCB will conduct random criminal history checks at the time of renewal that will require the licensee to submit fingerprints for evaluation from the approved vendor.
 The licensee is responsible for all fees required for the criminal history checks. - (c) The application window for marijuana processor licenses is closed.
-The WSLCB may reopen the marijuana processor application window at subsequent times when the WSLCB deems necessary. - (3) Any entity and/or principals within any entity are limited to no more than three marijuana processor licenses. - (4)(a) A marijuana processor that makes marijuana-infused solid or liquid product meant to be ingested orally (marijuana edibles) must obtain a marijuana-infused edible endorsement from the department of agriculture as required under chapter 15.125 RCW and rules adopted by the department to implement that chapter (chapter 16-131 WAC).
-A licensee must allow the WSLCB or their designee to conduct physical visits and inspect the processing facility, recipes, and records required under WAC 314-55-087 during normal business hours or at any time of apparent operation without advance notice.

-- (b) A marijuana processor licensed by the board must ensure marijuana-infused edible processing facilities are constructed, kept, and maintained in a clean and sanitary condition in accordance with rules and as prescribed by the Washington state department of agriculture under chapter 15.125 RCW and rules promulgated to implement that chapter (chapter 16-131 WAC) and chapters 16-165 and 16-167 WAC. - (5)(a) A marijuana processor is allowed to may blend tested usable useable marijuana from multiple lots into a single package for sale to a marijuana retail licensee providing so long as the label requirements for each lot used in the blend are met and the percentage by weight of each lot is also included on the label. - (b) A processor may not treat or otherwise adulterate useable marijuana with any organic or nonorganic chemical or other compound whatsoever to alter the color, appearance, weight, or smell of the useable marijuana.
+The WSLCB may reopen the marijuana processor application window at subsequent times when the WSLCB deems necessary. - (3) Any entity and/or principals within any entity are limited to no more than three marijuana processor licenses. - (4) (a) A marijuana processor that makes marijuana-infused solid or liquid product meant to be ingested orally (marijuana edibles) must obtain a marijuana-infused edible endorsement from the department of agriculture as required under chapter 15.125 RCW and rules adopted by the department to implement that chapter (chapter 16-131 WAC).
+A licensee must allow the WSLCB or their designee to conduct physical visits and inspect the processing facility, recipes, and records required under WAC 314-55-087 during normal business hours or at any time of apparent operation without advance notice. - (b) A marijuana processor licensed by the board must ensure marijuana-infused edible processing facilities are constructed, kept, and maintained in a clean and sanitary condition in accordance with rules and as prescribed by the Washington state department of agriculture under chapter 15.125 RCW and rules promulgated to implement chapters 16-131, 16-165 and 16-167 WAC. - (5) (a) A marijuana processor ((is allowed to)) may blend tested ((usable)) useable marijuana from multiple lots into a single package for sale to a marijuana retail licensee ((providing)) so long as the label requirements for each lot used in the blend are met and the percentage by weight of each lot is also included on the label. - (((3))) (b) A processor may not treat or otherwise adulterate useable marijuana with any organic or nonorganic chemical or other compound whatsoever to alter the color, appearance, weight, or smell of the useable marijuana.